PlanBench: An Extensible Benchmark for Evaluating Large Language Models on Planning and Reasoning about Change: Current Curriculum for Testing

+\mund{Plan Verification} \matt{ Plan verification involves determining whether a proposed plan will successfully execute and achieve the stated goals when applied from the given initial state.
+Here, the prompt will first include three example instances, the corresponding candidate plans and the verification details.
+The set of examples will contain one example with a goal reaching plan, one with a non-goal reaching plan and one with an inexecutable plan.
+The prompt then contains a new instance along with a candidate plan.
+The LLM is tasked with answering whether the candidate plan is valid.
+If it answers no, it must identify the first inexecutable action and atleast one associated missing precondition (if inexecutable) or at least one missing goal condition (if not goal reaching). }

-Here the objective is not to check whether the LLM can come up with plans, but rather if they can predict the outcome of executing an action.
-The prompt here again starts with the domain description, but instead of providing planning problems and plans, we provide a state, an action sequence and then questions about the state that would result from executing that action sequence in the provided state.
-Finally the prompt ends with a new state, a new action sequence, and a question about the resulting state.
-The LLM is expected to come up with an answer, which is checked by applying a plan executor that will try to identify what state will result from the execution of the current action sequence on the state.
+\mund{Reasoning about plan execution} Here the objective is not to check whether the LLM can come up with plans, or verify them, but rather if they can predict the outcome of executing an action.
+The prompt here again starts with the domain description, but instead of providing planning problems and plans, we provide a state, an action sequence and then the state that would result from executing that action sequence in the provided state.
+Finally the prompt ends with a new state and a new action sequence.
+The LLM is expected to come up with the resulting state, which is then checked by applying a plan executor that will try to identify what state will result from the execution of the current action sequence on the provided state.
+We always provide executable action sequences for this test case.